The remote commands module that wraps the Firebase methods

 If you are using the Tealium iOS (Objective-C) library, use the manual installation method.
 The CocoaPods and Carthage options are only available if you are using the Tealium iOS (Swift) library.

 Install the TealiumFirebase Remote Command with CocoaPods or Carthage.

-To install Firebase remote commands for iOS using CocoaPods:
+To install Firebase remote commands for Android using Maven: